-Travel times are measured on major arterials selected by the district.
+Travel times are measured on random arterials.
 Travel times are collected by driving each route twice or through automated collection of morning and evening peak times in each direction.

 Since speed limits vary on signalized routes, the regional maps show mobility for the morning and evening peak times as compared to the posted speed limit.
 High mobility indicates speeds are at 80 percent of the speed limit for the route, medium mobility is 50 to 79 percent and low mobility is less than 50 percent.
 This measure is updated quarterly.